“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

 A lawyer, politician, Governor of Massachusetts, and the 30th U.S. President, after the death of Warren Harding.
 Elected in his own right in 1924, he gained a reputation as a small-government conservative and restored public confidence in the White House after his predecessor’s administration scandals.
 He left office with considerable popularity.
 The assessment of his presidency today is divided between those who approve of his reduction of the size of government programs and those who believe the federal government should be more involved in regulating and controlling the economy.

 Professional mining engineer, author, Secretary of Commerce, and 31st U.S. President, he was elected despite having no previous electoral or high-ranking military experience.
 He believed deeply in the Efficiency Movement, which held that government and the economy were riddled with inefficiency and waste and could be improved by experts.
 However, Wall Street crashed eight months after he took office, and he could not produce economic recovery during his term, resulting in his failure to be re-elected and his poor ranking among U.S. Presidents.

 Franklin D. Roosevelt (1882-1945)

 Term (1933-1945) Vice President(s) John Nance Garner (1933-1941), Henry A. Wallace (1941-1945), Harry S Truman (1945)

-The 32nd U.S. President, he was a central figure in world events during the mid-20th century, leading the United States during a time of worldwide economic crisis and World War II.
-The only American president elected to more than two terms, and would oversee the creation of the FSA under his “New Deal”.
+The 32nd U.S. President was a central figure in world events during the mid-20th century, leading the United States during a worldwide economic crisis and World War II.
+He was the only American president elected to more than two terms and would oversee the creation of the FSA under his “New Deal.”
 Roosevelt forged a durable coalition that realigned American politics for decades.
-He has consistently rated by scholars as one of the greatest U.S. Presidents.
+Scholars have consistently rated him as one of the greatest U.S. Presidents.
 (Also see “Day of Infamy” speech).

 Harry S Truman (1884-1972)